-It’s important to understand that not all insurance is created equal.
+It’s important to note that not all insurance is the same.
 While most carriers provide some form of insurance, their offerings often come with limited coverage, slow claims processing, and higher costs, especially for businesses that ship in large volumes.
-That’s why many companies are turning to third-party insurance providers, who deliver more flexible, affordable, and scalable solutions tailored for operations that rely heavily on logistics.
+That is why many companies are turning to third-party insurance providers, who deliver more flexible, affordable, and scalable solutions tailored for operations that rely heavily on logistics.

-To help clear things up, let’s take a look at a side-by-side comparison of insurance provided by carriers versus third-party shipping insurance:
+To help clear things up, here is a side-by-side comparison of insurance provided by carriers versus third-party shipping insurance:

 Third-party shipping insurance providers typically offer broader and more flexible coverage than standard carrier policies, including protection for: